-(b) Nestlé S.A. shares received as part of the Board membership and the Committee fees are valued at the ex-dividend closing price of the Nestlé S.A. share at the dividend payment's date, discounted by 11% to account for the blocking period of two years.
+(b) Nestlé S.A. shares received as part of the Board membership and the Committee fees are valued at the closing price of the share on the SIX Swiss Exchange on the ex-dividend date, discounted by 11% to account for the blocking period of two years.